 - use any personal information obtained about you, or anyone you have provided us information about, to carry out the above profiling activity as part of our investigations into fraudulent behaviour.
 Should fraud be identified as a result of such profiling activity, this could result in the rejection of an application for insurance, a claim and/or voidance of your policy.

-- provide sales information to third parties such as a price comparison website which you may have used to purchase a policy with us, so that we can fulfil our contractual responsibilities to them.
+- providing sales information to third parties such as a price comparison website which you may have used to purchase a policy with us, so that we can fulfil our contractual responsibilities to them.

 - carrying out processes such as statistical and trend research and analysis which may include computerised processes which profile you.
 This is to better understand, predict and forecast our customer’s or prospective customer’s preferences and to improve the products and services we offer.